 Around 3 million cats need re-homing every year.
 In cat cafés, cats find a permanent home and are able to interact, and show off their personalities.

 However, despite their popularity, some animal welfare societies have criticised cat cafés.
-They say that cat cafés are unsuitable for cats because they are solitary animals.
-Living in one room with a group of unrelated cats can lead to aggression and disease.
+They say that cat cafés are unsuitable for cats because

 - they have to live in confined spaces - they find being stroked by lots of different people stressful